-The TA Set-Aside is designed to fund transportation related projects that are over and above what is considered routine construction and maintenance.
+The RTA Set-Aside is designed to fund transportation related projects that are over and above what is considered routine construction and maintenance.
 The 7 eligible categories are described in some detail on the following pages in this handbook.

-1. Design and construction of on-road and off-road trail facilities for pedestrians, bicyclists, and other non-motorized forms of transportation facilities.
+1. Design and construction of on-road and off-road trail facilities for pedestrians, bicyclists, and other non-motorized forms of transportation

+Eligible RTA Set-Aside projects in this category include providing bicycle and pedestrian facilities for safe accommodations either through construction of new facilities or improvements to existing facilities.
 The facilities must be surface transportation-oriented, and not solely for recreational purposes.
 However, if a recreation experience is gained as a result of the bicycle or pedestrian facility, this would not exclude the project from consideration.
 Bicycle and pedestrian facilities should connect community or regional activity centers such as businesses, schools, libraries, shopping and recreation areas.